 Mounted on a granite pedestal, the whole was surrounded by an iron railing cast by Garton and King, at a cost of £300.
 In 1880, it was proposed to move the statue to London Inn Square, and to place another Stephen's statue of Lord Courtenay in its place.
 Many members of the council approved, but there was a determined opposition to the site, and an alternative location in Northernhay Gardens, near Skinner's Lodge was proposed.
 A later meeting decided that the Northernhay site would be best and that the railings and base be included in the move, but their ownership retained by the Council; the statue came under the authority of the Devon Statue Committee in the gardens.
 A gate was erected at the entrance of the gardens for the first time, at a cost of £70.
 The unveiling of the statue in its new home was on the 8 October 1880.

 The railings were never moved with the statue but were retained by the Council and re-used for the Courtenay statue.
 The original Garton and King plans for the railing were very precise with the measurements – it was made at their Waterbeer Street foundry.
 The blue parts in the original plan were wrought iron, the rest was cast iron.

 In 1892, the sculpture was hit by the graffiti artists of the city, when chalk was smeared over the descriptive plate, much to the displeasure of the correspondent in the Flying Post.

 An early and rare photo of the Deerstalker in Bedford Circus, where it was placed in 1878.
-It was replaced by the statue of William Reginald Courtenay, also by Stephens in 1880.
-Photo courtesy of Richard Holladay.
-The statue in Northernhay Park.
+It was replaced by the statue of William Reginald Courtenay in 1880.
+Courtesy of Richard Holladay.

 │ Top of Page │